bms93/getting_started/README.md

 There are a few more motions.
 You can learn more about them in the interactive tutorial, e.g., 'pull request'and 'issues'.

+You can also read more about it in MIT's [missing semester](https://missing.csail.mit.edu/2020/version-control/)

 ## Interfacing with Git/Github on your computer.

 - You can download the Git client from [here](https://git-scm.com/downloads).